Tasmanian Government

-The Tasmanian Government is the democratic administrative authority of the state of Tasmania, Australia.
-The leader of the party or coalition with the confidence of the House of Assembly, the lower house of the Parliament of Tasmania, is invited by the governor of Tasmania to form government.
-The head of government is the premier of Tasmania.
+The Tasmanian Government is the executive branch of the Australian state of Tasmania.
+The leader of the party or coalition with the confidence of the House of Assembly, the lower house of the Parliament of Tasmania, is invited by the governor of Tasmania to form the executive.
+The governor appoints the premier of Tasmania.

 Since 8 April 2022, the premier of Tasmania has been Jeremy Rockliff, leader of the Liberal Party.
-The current ministry of Tasmania is the Rockliff ministry, formed on 8 April 2022 and comprising eight of the 13 Liberal members in the House of Assembly and one of the four in the Legislative Council.
+The current ministry of Tasmania is the Second Rockliff ministry.

 Constitutional framework

 Tasmania is governed according to the principles of the Westminster system, a form of parliamentary responsible government based on the model of the United Kingdom.
-Legislative power rests with the bicameral Parliament of Tasmania, which consists of the governor of Tasmania (the sovereign), and the two chambers: the Legislative Council and the House of Assembly.
+Legislative power rests with the bicameral Parliament of Tasmania, which consists of the governor of Tasmania, and the two chambers: the Legislative Council and the House of Assembly.

-Executive power rests formally with the Executive Council, which consists of the governor and senior ministers, and informally called the Cabinet.
-In practice, executive power is exercised by the premier of Tasmania upon the advice of the Cabinet, who are appointed by the governor, but who hold office by virtue of their ability to command the support of a majority of members of the House of Assembly.
+Executive power rests formally with the Executive Council, consisting of the governor and senior ministers, and informally called the Cabinet.
+In practice, executive power is exercised by the premier of Tasmania upon the advice of the Cabinet.
+Cabinet members are appointed by the governor but hold office by virtue of their ability to command the support of a majority of members of the House of Assembly.

 Judicial power is exercised by the Supreme Court of Tasmania and a system of subordinate courts.
 As with all states, upon federation, Tasmania accepted the authority of the federal High Court of Australia to overrule the state judiciary.